 Functional, active, passive and resisted tests are used to identify stresses, which our bodies are subjected to from general movements and activities.
 A movement and postural assessment takes up to 30 minutes, allowing the therapist to determine a structured, personalised treatment plan – this is emailed to you approximately three days after your appointment.

 Treatment plans are made in agreement with you and are treated on a case-to-case basis, typically aimed around five to ten sessions before leading into ‘maintenance massage.’
 They include a complimentary rehabilitation tool such as a stretch band or a massage ball and 10% off any rehabilitation products purchased through your Therapist during the treatment plan period.
-All taping that is needed during the sessions is included and pre-paid treatment plans come with a 15% discount off the overall price.
+All sports taping or kinesiotaping that is needed during the sessions is included and pre-paid treatment plans come with a 15% discount off the overall price.

 Movement & Postural Assessment (30 mins)$99

 (This service is not included in the price of your package plan)